Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 ~ New students are welcome to attend one free introductory class! ~

-Learn the postures of the Cheng Man-Ch’ing Form (Yang Short Form) which includes the second third and completion of the form.
-Learn intermediate and advanced tai chi principles to deepen your practice.
+Practice the Cheng Man-Ch’ing Form (Yang Short Form) and advanced corrections.
+Learn advanced tai chi principles to deepen your practice.
 Continue to learn exercises that support proper body structure & alignment, relaxation and the momentum of each tai chi posture.
-The teacher will provide advanced form corrections such as proper stances.
-Sensing hands and push hands will be introduced, to practice listening, sticking, adhering and following with a partner, as well as beginner self defense applications, using tai chi principles of non-force.
+The teacher will provide advanced form corrections such as proper stances and advanced qi gong practice.
+Sensing hands and push hands will be introduced to practice listening, sticking, adhering and following with a partner, as well as beginner self-defense applications, using tai chi principles of non-force.

 Santa Fe Push Hands Club